Allyooop/muskox/method.md

 What this does is take the input after ```/users/``` and assigns that to the :id params symbol we called in our controller code.

 The to: bit just tells Rails that we want it to write up the /users/:id route and connect it to the users_controller.rb file and the show method.
-So essentially, that last bit says:
+So essentially, that last bit, ```users#show``` says:

 ```
 '{name of controller}#{method inside the controller file}'